Why live here?

 The Community – We Have Planned for Our Future

 Gridley is a distinguished California community!
 The City is small enough to provide a quiet country life-style, and large enough to offer the amenities and conveniences of much larger cities.
-This quaint community with a population of nearly 7,000 residents is located in the heart of the beautiful Sacramento Valley at the foot of the world's smallest mountain range, the Sutter Buttes.
+This quaint community with a population in excess of 7,000 residents is located in the heart of the beautiful Sacramento Valley at the foot of the world's smallest mountain range, the Sutter Buttes.
 Conveniently located within a few hours of the Bay Area and the Lake Tahoe/Reno area, area residents have the advantage of living in a community with clean air, good water and a rural lifestyle, while having quick access to metropolitan areas.

 Gridley is a convenient one hour drive north of Sacramento, only 20 minutes north of the rapidly expanding urban area of Yuba City and just 27 miles south of Chico.
 Newcomers of all ages are lured to the Gridley area by the friendly small town atmosphere.
 It's as attractive to young couples raising a family as it is to retired senior residents.
 Quality of life is the primary goal of the community.
 The City and community support active recreation opportunities.
 The area is also home to some of the best hunting and fishing in the state.

 Upon entering Gridley, one is struck by the quaintness and charm of the City.
 Gridley’s compact footprint complements the rich and fertile agricultural lands that surround the City.
 One need only travel a few minutes in any direction before reaching wide open spaces of beautiful rolling rice fields and lush green orchards.
 The Sutter Buttes are clearly visible from many vantage points within and around the City.
 We are especially proud of our largely intact historic downtown and are taking progressive steps to revitalize and restore our commercial district.